Integral flow and cycle chip-firing on graphs: Integral flow chip-firing and M-bases

 To apply these results in our context we let $G = (V,E)$ be a finite simple graph on vertex set $V = \{0,1, \dots,n\}$ and edge set $E$.
 Let $\partial = \partial_G: {\R}^E \rightarrow {\R}^V $ denote the signed incidence matrix of $G$ (after specifying some orientation).
 We let

 denote the \defi{lattice of integral flows} and

 denote the \defi{lattice of integral cuts}.
 We use $\Flow$ and $\Cut$ to denote these lattices if the context is clear.
-Note that (assuming $G$ is connected) an integer basis for $\Cut$ is obtained by removing a single row corresponding to any (say the sink) vertex.
+Note that (assuming $G$ is connected) a $\Z$-basis for $\Cut$ is obtained by removing a single row of $\partial$ corresponding to any (say the sink) vertex.